 If none of these above tricks seems convincing, you can simply switch to some other trusted digital payment mode.
 Transferwise works as a great alternative.
 No markups, no hidden fees, Tranferwise just ask for small upfront fees for each transaction.

-With this digital payment gateway, the payment directly goes in your bank account.
+With this digital payment gateway, the payment directly goes into your bank account.
 You don’t even have to look into the Transferwise account to see if you received payment.

 Global transactions are super easy.
-With borderless multiple currency account, you can receive money in Australian Dollars, US Dollars, British Pounds, Euros or any other currency that too with no fees.
+With a borderless multiple currency accounts, you can receive money in Australian Dollars, US Dollars, British Pounds, Euros or any other currency and that too with no fees.

 Automate invoicing and get paid faster with Billbooks

-The freelancing job now looks much sorted and rewarding, isn’t it?
+The freelancing job now looks much more sorted and rewarding, isn’t it?